 - Heat exchange

 In stirred tank fermentor, rotating stirrer and baffle found either at the top or the bottom.
-It mainly uses for the batch process or fermentation.
+It mainly uses the batch process or fermentation.

 - Easy to operate